CameronFen/HugoWebsite/content/authors/admin/_index.md

 bio:  I work at the intersection of machine learning and macroeconomics.
 I'm especially interested in using the tools of deep learning to improve forecasting as well as macroeconometric modeling.
 If you are a non-profit in need of data work, feel free to contact me and, if I'm able, I'm happy to donate my time.

 interests:
-- Machine Learning
+- Deep Learning
-- Macroeconomics
-- Time Series
+- Time Series Forecasting
-- Bayesian Econometrics
-- Dynamic Modeling
+- Bayesian Econometrics and Dynamic Modeling

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons